pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

   - text analysis
 ---

-Mediatic attention has a significant impact on the politics of climate change (see Maxwell Boykoff’s work, for example).
-In this post, I use the New York Times’ API to assess how it has covered climate change over the past few decades.
+Media attention has a significant impact on the politics of climate change (see Maxwell Boykoff’s work, for example).
+In this post, I use the New York Times’ API to assess how the newspaper has covered climate change over the past few decades.

 The dataset for the analysis is the subset of NYT articles from